"Buzzed Driving is Drunk Driving"

-In 2012, deaths in crashes involving drunk drivers with a blood alcohol concentration (BAC) of .08+ numbered 10,322 – that’s one person every 51 minutes.
+In 2012, 10,322 people were killed in alcohol-impaired-driving crashes–that’s one person every 51 minutes.
 That makes it everyone's problem.

 Beginning in 1992 and for more than 10 years, the campaign produced its highly effective, emotional and memorable "innocent victims" PSAs.
 All of these ads feature home video of an actual person who was later killed by a drunk driver.
 Many of these spots are still active and can still be seen on television.
 This campaign has been part of the Ad Council since 1983.
 To learn more about the history of the Drunk Driving campaign, and to view some of the "innocent victims" spots, please visit our Classic Campaigns section.